Bert Foord: Career

-Foord's off-screen persona was quite different from his media image, being relaxed, jovial and outgoing (he ran the London Marathon in 1987).
-He retired from the Met Office in 1990, and died 11 years later.
+His off-screen persona was quite different from his media image, being relaxed, jovial and outgoing (he ran the London Marathon in 1987).
+He retired from the Met Office in 1990.
+That same year, Foord was elected a distinguished member of the union called the Institution of Professionals, Managers and Specialists (IPMS) and was appointed an trustee of the union.
+He was earlier elected a member of the IPMS's national executive committee in May 1970, and was a member of the Cheltenham Racing Club.